Hugh Maguire (actor)

 Hugh John Maguire (April 22, 1933 – May 18, 2023) was an American film and television actor.
-He is known for playing Ed Mathews in the American sitcom television series Live-In.
-He also played the role of Hugh in fifteen episodes of Cheers.
+He was known for playing the recurring role of Hugh in the American sitcom television series Cheers.

-Maguire has guest-starred in television programs including 227, Knots Landing.
+In 1989, Maguire starred as Ed Mathews in the CBS sitcom television series Live-In, starring along with Chris Young.
+He guest-starred in television programs including 227, Knots Landing.
 Growing Pains, Wings and L.A.
 Law.
-He has also appeared in films such as Batman v Superman: Dawn of Justice, Vanishing on 7th Street, The Double.
-In 2021 he appeared in the film No Sudden Move.
+He also appeared in films such as Batman v Superman: Dawn of Justice, Vanishing on 7th Street, The Double.
+In 2021, he retired from acting, last appearing in the film No Sudden Move, playing Mel Forbert.